hannah-w-huang/hannah-w-huang/README.md

 - 👋 Hi, I’m Hannah!
-I'm a junior at Columbia University studying CS.
+I'm a senior at Columbia University studying CS.
-- 📫 How to reach me ... hh2881@columbia.edu
+- 📫 How to reach me ... hwhuang01@gmail.com

 <!---
 hannah-w-huang/hannah-w-huang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.